daniel-103/capstone-project/docs/themes.md

 You may also notice that you can include custom css outside of `:root`.
 If you want to change something for your theme that isn't supported in the variables, you can manually set it here.

-There is no current way to change themes from the UI.
-To manually change the theme, go to `src/preload.js` and change the file name where `theme` is being set in `localStorage` on `line 21`.
-This will set it in the app's localStorage and will reference that theme from now on until it's changed.